towhee-io/towhee/docs/developer-guides/framework/pipeline-overview.md

 ---
-id: pipeline-overview
+id: Pipeline-overview
 title: Pipeline overview
 ---

 ### Pipeline overview

+_Note: if you have not done so, we highly recommend you read our [architecture overview](./architecture-overview.md) section first_

-All Towhee pipelines are represented through a `YAML` file.
-This file defines how individual operators are chained together to generate a usable result.
-Within Towhee, YAML files are loaded and converted into a [graph representation](./DAG-details.md), which is essentially a Python object instance that is easily readable by Towhee engines.
+All Towhee Pipelines are represented through a `YAML` file.
+This file defines how individual Operators are chained together to generate a usable result.
+Within Towhee, YAML files are loaded and converted into a [graph representation](./DAG-details.md), which is essentially a Python object instance that is easily readable by a Towhee Engine.

-Here's an example of a pipeline YAML, pulled directly from the [Towhee hub](https://towhee.io/towhee/image-embedding-resnet50/src/branch/main/image_embedding_resnet50.yaml).
+Here's an example of a Pipeline YAML, pulled directly from the [Towhee hub](https://towhee.io/towhee/image-embedding-resnet50/src/branch/main/image_embedding_resnet50.yaml).

 ```
 name: 'image-embedding-resnet50'